sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 You can add an app tile that will launch a Universal Windows app, or a Windows 8/8.1 app, using `start:Tile` in `LayoutModification.xml`.
 To specify the app you wish the launch, you must set the `AppUserModelID` attribute of `start:Tile` to the application user model ID (AUMID) associated with the app.
 The AUMID is case-sensitive.

 > [!Important]
-> Universal apps or Store apps must be pinned to the Start layout to be pre-installed on the device, otherwise they will be removed on any system that uses that layout.
-Desktop apps do not have to be pinned to the Start layout to be pre-installed on the device.
+> In Windows 10 version 1803, apps no longer need to be pinned to the Start layout in order to be pre-installed to the device.
+Only pin apps for the purpose of displaying them in OEM Groups.
+See [Preinstallable apps for Windows 10 desktop](preinstall/preinstallable-apps-for-windows-10-desktop.md) for information on pre-installing apps to the device.

 The following example shows how to pin the Microsoft Edge Universal Windows app: